-The vision of the GIS – Division on ASPRS is to grow a professional community of practitioners and researchers who approach geographical information systems and geographical information science through the lens of the mapping sciences.
+The vision of the GIS Division of ASPRS is to grow a professional community of practitioners and researchers who approach geographical information systems and geospatial technology through the lens of the mapping sciences.

 The Geographic Information Systems will fill these niches:

 - Support the Presidential Executive Order to create a national geospatial data framework through the development of relationships with and participation in the Federal Geographic Data Committee, the National Spatial Data Infrastructure, the National Information Infrastructure and by local interagency and interorganizational agreements on data availability, communications and data/applications standards.

 - Assume a leadership role in the application of GIS in the areas of environmental monitoring, ecosystem management, and land use planning.

 - Promote and facilitate the integration of core (Photogrammetry, Remote Sensing, and GIS) and supporting (include but are not limited to: Cartography, Global Positioning Systems, Image Processing, Photo Interpretation, Spatial Analysis, 3-D Visualization, Decision Support and Database Design) technologies through the encouragement of the development of enhanced spatial analysis, database design, visualization, and decision support applications among the Divisions in the Society.